 - Complete special projects and other duties as assigned.

-This position works full-time (37.5 hours/week) for 43 weeks during the academic year and is off during the summer.
+during the calendar year and is off during summers.

 Excellent communication skills.

-Two or more years of professional clinical experience with a late adolescent/emerging adult population.
+At least two years of professional clinical experience with a late

 Special Instructions to Applicants